mca91/ITEWR_DC_Course/chapter7.md

 test_function("attach")
 test_object("growth_new_reg")
 test_function("predict", args = "newdata")
 success_msg("Good!
-Re-running the estimation tells us that the model based on the full dataset predicts higher values for `growth` for larger values of `tradeshare` than the model excluding Malta.")
+Re-running the estimation tells us that the model based on the full dataset predicts higher values for `growth` for larger values of `tradeshare` than the model excluding Malta does.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:68788ae1d3